 But if the stars have prophesied that I would a develop a passion for earth-shaking and mind-altering diversions like bamboo and astrology, well, who can really argue with them?

-You can also check out more of our article on Eastern mysticism and the esoteric arts.
+You can also check out more of our articles on Eastern mysticism and the esoteric arts.

-PHOTO CREDIT: The constellation of Constellation of Ophioucus and the Milky Way (Wikipedia)
+PHOTO CREDIT: The constellation of Ophiuchus and the Milky Way (Wikipedia)

 NOTE: This article first appeared in January 2011.
 We made minor revisions in November 2019.